fosslk/Campus-Club/cc/UOM/2022-current.md

 ## How to join?

-* Any student studying in University of Moratuwa who's passionate in open source community can join with our community as a volunteer.
+* Any student studying in University of Moratuwa who is passionate in open source community can join with our community as a volunteer.
 * After contacting the community through one of our social media platforms, students will be added to the Community Whatsapp Group as a volunteer.
 * Thereafter they can contribute to the events and sessions which are organized by the community.